BULLETPROOF™ Announces Chris Johnston as New Chief Executive Officer

 Long-time CEO and Co-Founder Steven Burns Assumes Role of Chairman/Advisor

-FREDERICTON, Feb.
-4, 2020 /CNW/ - BULLETPROOF™ is pleased to announce that Chris Johnston has been named Chief Executive Officer (CEO) as of January 30th, 2020.
+FREDERICTON, New Brunswick, Feb.
+4, 2020 /CNW/ -- BULLETPROOF™ is pleased to announce that Chris Johnston has been named Chief Executive Officer (CEO) as of January 30th, 2020.
 A strong leader with a diverse background across several industries, in recent years Chris has been integral in driving Bulletproof growth while leading the company's sales organization.

 This change will mark a new chapter in this company's story, with a future led by those who have helped build it over its 20-year history.